 Overall, Flash/EE memory represents a step closer to the ideal memory device that includes nonvolatility, in-circuit programmability, high density, and low cost.
-Incorporated in the ADuC834, Flash/EE memory technology allows the user to update program code space in-circuit, without the need to replace onetime programmable (OTP) devices at remote operating nodes.
+Incorporated into the ADuC836, Flash/EE memory technology allows the user to update program code space in-circuit, without the need to replace one-time programmable (OTP) devices at remote operating nodes.

-Flash/EE Memory and the ADuC834
+Flash/EE Memory and the ADuC836

-The ADuC834 provides two arrays of Flash/EE memory for user applications.
-62 Kbytes of Flash/EE Program space are provided on-chip to facilitate code execution without any external discrete ROM device requirements.
-The program memory can be programmed in-circuit, using the serial download mode provided, using conventional third party memory programmers, or via any user defined protocol in User Download (ULOAD) Mode.
+The ADuC836 provides two arrays of Flash/EE memory for user applications.
+62 Kbytes of Flash/EE program space are provided on-chip to facilitate code execution without any external discrete ROM device requirements.
+The program memory can be programmed in-circuit, using the serial download mode provided, using conventional third party memory programmers, or via any user defined protocol in User Download (ULOAD) mode.

-A 4 Kbyte Flash/EE Data Memory space is also provided on-chip.
-This may be used as a general-purpose, nonvolatile scratchpad area.
+A 4 Kbyte Flash/EE data memory space is also provided on-chip.
+This may be used as a general-purpose, nonvolatile scratch pad area.
 User access to this area is via a group of seven SFRs.
 This space can be programmed at a byte level, although it must first be erased in 4-byte pages.

-ADuC834 Flash/EE Memory Reliability
+ADuC836 Flash/EE Memory Reliability

-The Flash/EE Program and Data Memory arrays on the ADuC834 are fully qualified for two key Flash/EE memory characteristics, namely Flash/EE Memory Cycling Endurance and Flash/EE Memory Data Retention.
+The Flash/EE program and data memory arrays on the ADuC836 are fully qualified for two key Flash/EE memory characteristics: Flash/EE Memory Cycling Endurance and Flash/EE Memory Data Retention.

-Endurance quantifies the ability of the Flash/EE memory to be cycled through many Program, Read, and Erase cycles.
-In real terms, a single endurance cycle is composed of four independent, sequential events.
-These events are defined as:
+Endurance quantifies the ability of the Flash/EE memory to be cycled through many program, read, and erase cycles.
+In real terms, a single endurance cycle is composed of four independent, sequential events, which are defined as:

-a. initial page erase sequence
+- a.
+Initial page erase sequence

-b. read/verify sequence
+- b.
+Read/verify sequence

-c. byte program sequence
+- c.
+Byte program sequence

-d. second read/verify sequence
+- d.
+Second read/verify sequence

-A single Flash/EE
+A Single Flash/EE

-Memory Endurance Cycle
+- Memory Endurance Cycle